ibm-cloud-docs/monitoring/troubleshoot.md

 # Troubleshooting for {{site.data.keyword.mon_full_notm}}
 {: #troubleshoot}

-This topic covers general problems that you may encounter when you use the {{site.data.keyword.mon_full_notm}} service.
+Learn more about some general problems that you might encounter when you use the {{site.data.keyword.mon_full_notm}} service.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

-## Are you getting an error creating a capture?
+## Are you getting an error when you create a capture?
 {: #troubleshoot-entry-1}

 You are failing to create a [capture file](/docs/services/Monitoring-with-Sysdig/captures.html#captures) for a host in your infrastructure.